 Adjust Your Gears

-3-speed – Put your bike in 2nd gear.
+3-speed internally geared – Put your bike in 2nd gear.
 Look towards the rear hub to find the click box (image).
 On the click box there is a window with two yellow lines and a small yellow cube.
 In the proper position, the cube is perfectly aligned between the two lines.
 To adjust, unloosen the lock bolt right before the barrel adjuster - stems off from the click box and where the cable comes in.
 Once the lock bolt is loose enough, turn the barrel adjuster in one direction or the other until the yellow cube is centered between the two lines.
 Then tighten back down the lock bolt.

-8-speed – Put your bike in 4th gear.
+7 & 8-speed internally geared – Put your bike in 4th gear.
 Look towards the rear hub to find a gray plastic piece with a small window.
 Inside the window you will see two yellow bars.
 In the proper position the two yellow bars are perfectly aligned.
 If they are not, then look up to the gear shifter.
 Next to the gear shifter there is a black barrel with a cable running out of it.
 First make sure the cable housing is all the way inserted in to the barrel adjuster.
 Turn the barrel adjuster in one direction or another until you see the two bars start to line up.

-7-speed and other deraileur bikes – For derailleur adjustments, we recommend going to your local bike shop.
+7-speed deraileur bikes – For derailleur adjustments, we recommend going to your local bike shop.
 This should be done as soon as your gears start to slip or skip.
 The main cause of this is when your derailleur cable stretches from use.
 It simply needs to be tensioned.
 Call your local bike shop ahead of time or just swing by – it’s a quick fix.